turbot/steampipe-mod-aws-insights/dashboards/iam/docs/iam_credential_report.md

-This dashboard answers the following questions:
+This report answers the following questions:

-- How many IAM user entities are in each account?
+- How the IAM credential report is organized in the account?
-- How many IAM users are enabled with MFA?
-- How many IAM users are with boundary and inline policies configured?